samborkent/plasma-solver/README.md

 * There is no net exchange of particles between angular bins: the number of particles entering and leaving each angular bin each time step is similar.
-* Particles can only gain positive momentum.
-When a light particle collides with a heavier particle, its momentum is set to zero, and the heavy particle gains a little momentum, so momentum is not conserved.
 * Collisions of species with the same mass are neglected, as for completely elastic collisions they would interchange velocities, resulting in no net change of density.